 History: Australian History Units 3 and 4

-VCE Australian History students study five distinct episodes in a timeframe stretching from 1834 to 2004.
+In VCE Australian History, you will study five distinct and fascinating episodes in a timeframe stretching from 1834 to 2002.

 Who is it for?

-Australian History is a subject that will appeal to many.
-Some see it as advancing a career path, some to make sense of how we as a nation and a people emerged, and others for the sheer pleasure of reading history.
+Australian history is a subject that will appeal to all.
+It will allow you to make sense of how we as a nation and a people emerged; it could advance a career path; or you may choose it simply for the sheer pleasure of reading history.

 What do you do?

-Students are expected to read around 25 pages per week and respond to, on average, 10 questions.
-While the nature of the tasks will vary – graphic organiser, quiz, table, mnemonic, historiography, self-correction or collaborative task, for instance – we place considerable emphasis on text and image analysis, short answer responses and extended commentary, the type encountered in the final examination.
+You will be expected to read about 25 pages and respond to, on average, eight to ten questions each week.
+While the nature of the tasks will vary, considerable emphasis is placed on text and image analysis, short answer responses and extended commentary, the type of questions encountered in the final examination

 What skills do you need?

-There are no prerequisites, but a preparedness to read regularly and respond clearly and effectively will be an advantage.
+There are no prerequisites, but a preparedness to read regularly and respond clearly and effectively will be to your advantage.

 What skills do you develop?

-The skills you develop in Australian History are transferable – research skills, the evaluation of evidence, writing, critical reading and viewing, and historical thinking.
+The skills you will develop in Australian History are transferable – research skills, the evaluation of evidence, critical reading and viewing, writing, and historical thinking.
 These analytical and communication skills are highly useful in other academic pursuits, and in almost any career you choose.

-It is recommended that students purchase the following text: Imagining Australia Australian History VCE Units 3 & 4.
-Mirams, Sarah et al. Thomson, Victoria, 2006
+- Imagining Australia, Australian History VCE Units 3&4.
+Mirams, Sarah et al, Thomson, Victoria, 2006

 Things to think about